davips/ldict/README-edit.md

 --->

 ## Concept
-A ldict is like a common Python dict, with extra funtionality and lazy.
+A ldict is like a common Python dict, with extra functionality and lazy.
 It is a mapping between string keys, called fields, and any serializable object.
 The ldict `id` (identifier) and the field `ids` are also part of the mapping.